 The Romans emphasized that his conviction was for claiming to be the King of the Jews.

 At one time, the Romans scourged the person bound to a tree.
-But eventually they replaced the tree with a timber gallows or Roman cross.
+But eventually they replaced the tree with a timber gallows or a Roman cross.
 Death was slow, painful and public.
-The ultimate cause of death would be by suffocation.
+The ultimate cause of death from crucifixion would be by suffocation.

 But when offered, Jesus refuses the drug.

 The Romans crucified Jesus near other convicted criminals, along the roadway.
-Roman crucifixions were public events, along roadways.
+Roman crucifixions were public events, near roadways.
 They hung him up with other criminals on a hill called Golgotha, outside Jerusalem.